Minimalism is the pursuit of owning less.

 Desiring to own less holds more potential than desiring to own more.
 You have overcome (at least for now) a common lie told in our society—that happiness is found in the pursuit and accumulation of material possessions.

 You have seen the foolishness of this claim and have embraced a lifestyle counter to it.
 Good for you.
 Celebrate the fact you have minimized many of your possessions and have freed up valuable resources.
-In many ways, you live an enviable life.
+In many ways, you live an enviable life and have discovered that less is more.
 Be thankful.

 2. Remember why you chose minimalism in the first place.